 b) Credit card is prone to online frauds.

 c) Taking cash out of an ATM using a Credit card is very expensive.

 e) Sometimes you can be charged with extra surcharges for usage above purchase limits, using the card abroad, fees for reward programme etc.

-👉👉Different ways to pay your credit card bills
+How you can pay credit card bills

 Bill of Credit card can be paid in many ways out of the following: